Skip to content

 1. Press the Windows start button

-2. In the search box type "power shell"
+2. In the search box type "power shell", and click the option to "Run as Administrator":

-4. Select Ok when security warning appears
+3. Select "Yes" when the security warning appears:

-User Account Control pop up with "No" button outlined in black
+User Account Control pop up

 1